umbraco/rfcs/concept-for-new-rich-text-editor/0000-concept-for-new-rich-text-editor.md

 3. Apply internal and external links.

-4. Ability to create custom text formatting (supporting block and inline formatting).
+4. Ability to create custom text formatting (supporting block and inline formatting, allowing formats to be combined by begin addiative to other formats).

 5. Usage of a stylesheet to style text appearence.